DMSC-Instrument-Data/instrument-prototype/cow_instrument/performance/evaluation.md

 Prototype of an absolute positioned mapless instrument.
 Prototype is [here](https://github.com/DMSC-Instrument-Data/instrument-prototype/tree/master/cow_instrument).
 Example has been instrumented as above and can be found[here](https://github.com/DMSC-Instrument-Data/instrument-prototype/blob/master/cow_instrument/testing/Example.cpp).

-cycles = 9x106
+**cycles = 9x10^6**

 Profiling reveals the expected results.
 The read implementation is now much simpler, with absolute positions stored directly against the component.
-This is why we see a **12x** speed up w.r.t the un-parameterized existing Instrument implementation and a **30x** speedup w.r.t the parameterized existing Instrument implementation.
+This is why we see a **12x faster** w.r.t the un-parameterized existing Instrument implementation and a **30x** speedup w.r.t the parameterized existing Instrument implementation.

 ##Notes##